TheRealKasumi/NikoLight/documentation/build.md

 00:00:02:934 [INFO] (src/main.cpp) (setup) (431): Initialize timers.
 00:00:02:955 [INFO] (src/main.cpp) (initializeTimers) (243): Initialize timers.
 00:00:02:977 [INFO] (src/main.cpp) (setup) (433): Timers initialized.
-00:00:02:999 [INFO] (src/main.cpp) (setup) (435): TesLight initialized successfully, going into work mode.
+00:00:02:999 [INFO] (src/main.cpp) (setup) (435): NikoLight initialized successfully, going into work mode.
 00:00:12:983 [INFO] (src/main.cpp) (loop) (488): LEDs running at an average of 60 FPS
 ```

-When this is the case, you successfully built the TesLight controller.
+When this is the case, you successfully built the NikoLight controller.
 Success!
-Now search for a WiFi network called `TesLight`.
+Now search for a WiFi network called `NikoLight`.
-Connect to it using the default password `TesLightPW` and open up `192.168.4.1` in your browser.
+Connect to it using the default password `NikoLightPW` and open up `192.168.4.1` in your browser.
-Now the TesLight UI should show up.
+Now the NikoLight UI should show up.
 Bookmark this page so that you will not forget it.
 Alternatively, you can also try to "install" the UI on your device.
 Since it is a ReactJS based UI, some devices offer support for this.

-From here you can control TesLight using the browser based UI.
+From here you can control NikoLight using the browser based UI.
-But don't forget to connect to the `TesLight` WiFi first.
+But don't forget to connect to the `NikoLight` WiFi first.
 The ssid and password can be changed in the settings.
 I am sure you will figure out how the UI works :) .